-Now Safari will automatically remove tracking parameters from any URL you visit.
+Now, Safari will automatically remove tracking parameters from any URL you visit.
 Therefore, you can enjoy a more private and secure browsing experience.
-Here, I will share the nitty-gritty of Advanced Tracking Protection and how it removes tracking parameters from URLs on your iPhone, and Mac.
+Here, I will share the nitty-gritty of Advanced Tracking Protection and how it removes tracking parameters from URLs on your iPhone and Mac.

-- Enable automatic removal of tracking parameters from URL
+- Enable automatic removal of tracking parameters from URL in Safari

 - How does Advanced Tracking Protection work on iPhone and Mac

 - Benefits of Advanced Tracking Protection